 The primary focus of your estate plan may be the distribution of your estate assets when you are gone; however, a comprehensive estate plan will accomplish much more than just creating a roadmap for the division of your estate upon your death.
 Exactly which additional components you decide to include in your estate plan will be a personal decision based on your unique needs and goals.
 One additional component that should be found in every estate plan, however, is incapacity planning.
-The … [Read more...] about How Can I Plan for Incapacity?
+The … [Read more...] about Are You Prepared for the Possibility of Your Own Incapacity?

 You probably don’t like to think about it; however, the reality is that the possibility of becoming incapacitated at some point down the road does exist.
 Because it is a possibility, it should be addressed in your estate plan to ensure that your wishes are honored in the event you do become incapacitated.
 It also helps to how incapacity is defined and who decides that someone is incapacitated.
 To help you plan for the possibility, an Indianapolis incapacity planning attorney at Frank & Kraft … [Read more...] about Who Decides If Someone Is Incapacitated?